Token Scaling, Validation & CI Pipelines

 Establishing a scalable design token architecture requires strict system boundaries, rigorous validation protocols, and automated CI pipelines.
 This blueprint defines how frontend architects and design ops teams can govern token taxonomy, enforce schema compliance, and integrate continuous delivery workflows to prevent CSS drift and maintain cross-platform consistency.
 To achieve enterprise-grade reliability, teams must define clear architectural boundaries between design source files, token transformation layers, and CSS output targets.
 Implementing JSON Schema Validation for Tokens ensures type safety and structural integrity across distributed engineering teams.
 Furthermore, mapping token taxonomy hierarchies directly to component-driven architecture and CSS cascade principles eliminates ambiguity in downstream consumption.

-Architectural Objectives
+Architectural Objectives Link to this section

 A well-governed token pipeline should achieve the following goals: